imeleges/REMA_Dubai/README.md

 Those columns were dropped at the beginning of analysis

 `apartmet-link-href` -  unnecessary for analysis
-`rent-frequency` - It only contains Yearly listings
+`rent-frequency` - only Yearly listings were parsed
 `web-scraper-order` -  unnecessary for analysis
 `web-scraper-start-url` -  unnecessary for analysis
 `pagination` -  unnecessary for analysis
-`apartmet-link` -  unnecessary for analysis but could be merged later
+`apartmet-link` -  unnecessary for analysis but could be added back later
-`building` -  Has only one specific name and the rest is NaN
+`building` -  only one name value and the rest is missing values

 </details>

 ### Data preprocessing

-- Many columns has **missing values**, such as number of baths, balcony size, building info, furnishing, etc..
-Some missing just a few values, other with many and need to be filled or dropped.
+- Many columns contained **missing values** (e.g. number of bathrooms, balcony size, building info, furnishing, etc.) Some have only a few missing, others, many and so those were either filled out with info that is missing or the coulmn was be dropped altother as it doesn't bring value.
-- Different **data type**, for instance price column and area of an apartment set as an object (text, not a number), same with date column.
+- **Data types** were changed to descrese memory usage, e.g price column and area converted from object (text) to number and date column - from object to date type.
-- All columns was processed, renamed and filled with relevant new or temporary values.
-Converted to the correct data types.
+- All columns were renamed and filled with relevant values.

 ### Exploratory Data Analysis